Andrew Jackson and land speculation: Indian treaties and land companies

-Following the Treaty of Turkeytown with the Cherokee, the Cypress Land Company led by men like John Coffee and James Jackson developed Florence, Alabama.
-Andrew Jackson and James Madison were among the stockholders.
-John Coffee, who has been described as a "simple man" who was "totally devoted" to Andrew Jackson, was appointed to be surveyor general for the "lands of the United States in the northern part of Alabama Territory," but a 20th-century editor of the official territorial papers of the United States government noted, "There are no surveying contracts extant for Alabama Territory which supply data on the specific tract or tracts to be surveyed, nor the time within which the work should be completed as in the case, for example, of Michigan Territory...Apparently the surveyors operated under informal instructions from the surveyor general.
-As for [Thomas] Freeman's district, in southern Alabama, no contracts of any kind have been uncovered."
-Scores of these non-specific surveying contracts were given out over the next two years, including to a number of Jackson's relatives and friends, such as brother-in-law William Donelson, brother-in-law and/or nephew John Donelson, aide-de-camp William P. Anderson, nephew and slave-trading partner John Hutchings and his brother Thomas Hutchings, and aide-de-camp Thomas L. Butler.
-The editors of The Papers of Andrew Jackson devote two full pages to an analysis of Jackson's involvement in Alabama land development, noting, for instance that "never obtained more than an Indian title to the Melton's Bluff plantation" on the Muscle Shoals that he owned between 1816 and 1827, and that "Jackson was not shy about pressing the claims of his friends for posts that would be important in the development of the new territory," but ultimately concluding that the "surviving evidence shows that Jackson was highly interested in the development of Alabama and that he was at least a minor participant in the land boom in which many of his closest colleagues were deeply involved, but little more."
+The editors of The Papers of Andrew Jackson devote two full pages to an analysis of Jackson's involvement in Alabama land development, noting, for instance that he "never obtained more than an Indian title to the Melton's Bluff plantation" on the Muscle Shoals that he owned between 1816 and 1827, and that "Jackson was not shy about pressing the claims of his friends for posts that would be important in the development of the new territory," but ultimately concluding that the "surviving evidence shows that Jackson was highly interested in the development of Alabama and that he was at least a minor participant in the land boom in which many of his closest colleagues were deeply involved, but little more."
+Among the colleagues who benefitted financially, even if Jackson himself did not, was John Coffee, who stood "at the center of all this activity...ready to capitalize on the speculation boon about to occur.
+From his land office, Coffee began the process of entering detailed notes on the quality of the surveyed land and making arrangements with land-office clerks to get a kickback on any land or money they received for purchasing, locating, or giving information about land—all common practices of the day...When sales of the Alabama land began in 1818, Coffee entered 83 tracts in his own name, comprising 16,000 acres.
+He moved his family to Alabama and eventually became that state's most wealthy land speculator and planter."
+Many primary sources on "Alabama fever" burned when a suspected arson fire gutted the combined Huntsville land office/Cypress Land Company building on December 21, 1827.

-Also, James Jackson and his son James Jackson Jr. and his brother John Jackson (no familial relation to the President, but a business relationship dating back decades), Jackson's nephew John Donelson, John McCrea, John C. McLemore, John H. Eaton, and Thomas Childress, had bought land on Pensacola in the winter of 1817–18.
+Also, James Jackson and his son James Jackson Jr. and his brother John Jackson (no familial relation to the President, but a business relationship dating back decades), Jackson's nephew John Donelson, John McCrea, John C. McLemore, John H. Eaton (Jackson's Secretary of War from 1829 to 1831), and Thomas Childress (erstwhile proprietor of Nashville's Bell Tavern), had bought land on Pensacola in the winter of 1817–18.
 Andrew Jackson launched his invasion that became the First Seminole War in early 1818.
 In February 1819 Congressional investigation "chaired by Abner Lacock had suggested that their investment had influenced Jackson's occupation of the town in May 1818, a charge that Jackson vehemently denied."
 Specifically, Jackson threatened to "cut off Abner Laycock's ears."
 John Williams, U.S. Senator from Tennessee, and Jesse Benton, brother of future U.S. Senator Thomas Hart Benton, were among those making the claim that Jackson invaded Florida and claimed it for the United States to increase the value of land he owned in the capital city of West Florida.
+In the 1830s, President Jackson instigated a feud with Congressman Davy Crockett and Senator George Poindexter when he tried to appoint his nephew Stockley D. Hays to be surveyor general in charge of newly ceded lands in Mississippi.